vamsi12a2/Movies/README.md

+This is Demo app using Django Framework.

-It helps users to browse through movies pulled from TMDB API.
+This application helps users to browse through movies that are pulled from TMDB API.

 Screenshots: